 “You only live once, but if you do it right, once is enough.”

-Fifteen years ago, I was lucky enough to witness the humble, elegant, peaceful passing of my 89-year-old grandpa.
-As I sat quietly in his hospice room alongside my grandma and other family members, his nurse smiled softly and said, “I can see he lived well.
+Twenty years ago, I was lucky enough to witness the humble, elegant, peaceful passing of my 89-year-old grandfather.
+As I sat quietly in his hospice room alongside my grandmother and other family members, his nurse smiled softly and said, “I can see he lived well.
 People his age often pass just the way they lived.”

 “Am I living well?”